 Contract intelligence is a difficult concept to pin down.
-Part of the blame rests with artificial intelligence (AI) becoming a marketing buzzword.
+Part of the blame rests with artificial intelligence becoming a marketing buzzword.
 AI is everywhere these days.
-But underneath marketing and sales materials is the truth of what we can and can’t do with machine learning (ML), neural networks, and other AI solutions.
+But underneath marketing and sales materials is the truth of what businesses can and can’t do with machine learning and AI.

-For the legal and financial services industries, AI has a long way to go before it can manage complex legal tasks for the private markets without supervision.
-The good news is that contract automation and intelligence have already come a long way in the past decade and can accelerate negotiations, promote consistency across contracts, and provide visibility into obligations across funds.
+AI has a long way to go before it can manage complex legal tasks for the private markets without supervision.
+The good news is that contract intelligence has already come a long way in the past decade and can accelerate negotiations, promote consistency across contracts, and provide visibility into obligations across funds.

 Contract automation vs. contract intelligence